 The arts scene in Ireland has thrived in recent decades, so it is no wonder that we can celebrate so many great Irish festivals each year.
-In this article we will explore some of the most popular annual Irish festivals.
+This article will explore some of the most popular annual Irish festivals.

 We have divided our festivals into three distinct categories: